If this tool helped you, you can buy us a coffee ☕

 Online CRC16 checksum tool to calculate 16-bit cyclic redundancy check values for text, Hex, and Base64 data to verify data integrity.

-Worried that a downloaded software installer is incomplete, or a backed-up file got corrupted during transfer?
-How can you verify it quickly?
-This tool calculates the CRC32 (32-bit Cyclic Redundancy Check) value of your files, providing a fast and lightweight integrity verification solution.
-CRC32 is a checksum algorithm that maps file data of any length into a fixed 8-character hexadecimal string (e.g., A3F4C1E5).
-It generates a short "data fingerprint" using polynomial division.
+When you are worried that a downloaded software installer is incomplete or a backed-up file was corrupted during copying, how can you quickly verify it?
+This tool provides a fast, lightweight integrity verification solution by calculating the CRC32 (32-bit Cyclic Redundancy Check) value of your file.
+CRC32 is a checksum algorithm that maps file data of any length into a fixed 8-character hexadecimal string (e.g., A3F4C1E5), generating a short "data fingerprint" via polynomial division.
 Simply upload your file, and the tool will calculate and output its CRC32 value locally in your browser.
 By comparing the original value with the newly calculated one, you can determine if the file has been unexpectedly altered.

 Q: What is the difference between CRC32, MD5, and SHA-1?

-CRC32 is primarily used for error detection.
-It detects accidental errors (like bit flips) during data transmission or storage.
-It is fast to calculate but has weak collision resistance, making it unsuitable for security verification.
+CRC32 is primarily used for error detection—identifying accidental errors (like bit flips) during data transmission or storage.
+It is fast but has weak collision resistance, making it unsuitable for security verification.
 MD5 and SHA-1 are cryptographic hash functions designed to prevent tampering.
 However, both MD5 and SHA-1 have proven collision vulnerabilities.
 For scenarios requiring high security, safer algorithms like SHA-256 should be used.

 Q: How do I verify if a file is identical?

 Obtain and compare two CRC32 values.
-For example, you get a CRC32 value of "A3F4C1E5" for "report.zip" from a trusted source.
-Use this tool to calculate the CRC32 value of your local "report.zip" file.
-If the result is also "A3F4C1E5", the file is highly likely intact.
+For example, if you get a CRC32 value of "A3F4C1E5" for "report.zip" from a trusted source, use this tool to calculate the CRC32 of your local "report.zip".
+If the result is also "A3F4C1E5", the file is highly likely to be intact.
 If it differs, the file may be corrupted.

 This tool only supports single file verification; folders or batch processing are not supported.
 The maximum file size limit is 1GB; files exceeding this cannot be uploaded.
-The calculation results are solely for detecting non-malicious data errors.
+The calculation results are intended only for detecting non-malicious data errors.
 CRC32 cannot replace digital signatures or cryptographic hashes for verifying file origins or preventing malicious tampering.
-For very large files, the calculation may take some time.
-Please keep the browser tab active to ensure the calculation completes successfully.
+For very large files, the calculation may take some time—please keep the page tab active to ensure the process completes.